Are you going on a Disney Cruise? I’m so excited for you (and jealous!)

 Fail #3 Didn’t let the kids spend much time in the kids’ area

 My husband was only home visiting during this trip.
-He had already been away from the family for seven months so when we were on vacation we were reluctant to put the kids in the kids club.
+He had already been away from the family for seven months (due to work) so we wanted to spend as much time together as a family as we could.

 Fail #4 Didn’t even step onto the adult only deck at all